-Patients with chronic back pain may be unable to work as a result of their musculoskeletal condition and their related complications and functional limitation.
-Patients who find themselves unable to work because of their back pain may qualify for long-term disability (LTD) benefits.
-The insurance company will review their claim to see if they qualify for disability for back pain under the conditions of that plan.
+Patients with chronic back pain may be unable to work due to their musculoskeletal condition, related complications, and functional limitations.
+Patients who cannot work because of their back pain may qualify for long term disability (LTD) benefits.
+The insurance company will review their claim to see if they are eligible for disability for back pain under the conditions of that plan.

 Causes of Back Pain

-Claims for disability for back pain are perhaps the most common type of long-term disability claims.
-Chronic pain can be caused by many different back problems, many of which occur as we get older.
-Chronic back problems that cause back pain include degenerative discs (created by wear and tear as part of the aging process, or osteoarthritis); inflammatory conditions like rheumatoid arthritis, arachnoiditis, and spondylitis; and problems involving the nerves in the back, such as a spinal cord injury, spinal stenosis, nerve root compression, herniated discs, scoliosis, or spondylolisthesis.
+Claims for disability due to back pain are perhaps the most common long term disability claim.
+Chronic pain can be caused by many different back problems, many of which occur as individuals age.
+Problems that cause chronic back pain include wear and tear as part of the aging process, inflammatory conditions, and problems involving the nerves in the back.

 - Ankylosing Spondylitis;